ldennington/cloud_computing_programming_assignments/assignment_1/milestone_2/README.md

 ### AWS Instances

-Quinn's time: 90 minutes
+Quinn's time: 1.50 hours

-Lessley's time: 20 minutes
+Lessley's time: 0.30 hours

-Total time: 110 minutes
+Total time: 1.80 hours

 We installed necessary packages and Apache Kafka on both our AWS VM instances.
 We each updated our instance's `server.properties` file to enable streaming from